 Inês Azevedo – Carnegie Mellon University, Department of Engineering of Public Policy

-Inês Azevedo is Assistant Professor in the Department of Engineering and Public Policy at Carnegie Mellon University.
+Inês Azevedo is a Professor in the Department of Engineering and Public Policy at Carnegie Mellon University.
 Dr. Azevedo’s research interests lie at the intersection of environmental, technical, and economic issues, such as how to address the challenge of climate change and to move towards a more sustainable energy system.
 She tackles complex problems in which traditional engineering plays an important role but cannot provide a complete answer.
 In particular, she has been looking at how energy systems are likely to be shaped in the future, which requires comprehensive knowledge not only of the technologies that can address future energy needs but also of the decision-making process followed by different agents in the economy.
 Dr. Azevedo has also been working on assessing how specific policies will shape future energy systems, especially in a carbon-constrained world.
 Learn more.

 Zico Kolter – Carnegie Mellon University, Department of Computer Science